pescosb1/dg-movie-mock/README.md

 Images will be blocked from hotlinking.
 Manually download all of those images to the project first, then reference them locally (parse the url string from the response).

-Build using Angular.js version [1.2.18](https://cdnjs.cloudflare.com/ajax/libs/angular.js/1.2.18/angular.min.js) (with at least one Directive) and SASS compiled to CSS.
-Make sure your JS is supported by IE8+ and your CSS is supported by IE9+.
+Build using Angular.js version [1.5.8](https://cdnjs.cloudflare.com/ajax/libs/angular.js/1.5.8/angular.min.js) and SASS compiled to CSS.
+Build at least one AngularJS component.
+Make sure your code is supported by Chrome, FF, and IE11.

 Fork this project and include your code in a pull request.